Ripples to Waves

 Program description

-Ripples to Waves is a 5-year program that supports the design, testing, and dissemination of two high school environmental science courses—one centered on stormwater flooding in New Orleans and the other on Louisiana’s coastal land loss crisis.
+Ripples to Waves is a 5-year project that supports the design, testing, and dissemination of three high school environmental science courses—one centered on stormwater flooding in New Orleans, one on the Gulf of Mexico dead zone, and one on hurricanes.
 The project is a partnership between Ripple Effect, Collegiate Academies, Tulane University ByWater Institute, and the Lower 9th Ward Center for Sustainable Engagement and Development.

 Ripple Effect is leading a multidisciplinary team to develop and field test curriculum and professional development—first through Collegiate Academies and then to other high schools in the region.